muziejus/javascripting-english-major/1-environment.md

 1. Create a file called `index.html` in your repository and commit it.

+1. Flesh out your hopes for your project in the `README.md` file and commit the changes.

-1. Push your commit from your computer up to GitHub.
+1. Push your commit(s) from your computer up to GitHub.

 ## Footnotes